Aung San Suu Kyi Fast Facts

 June 21, 2012 - Addresses both houses of the British parliament.

-September 19, 2012 - Aung San Suu Kyi accepts the Congressional Gold Medal in Washington, DC.
+September 19, 2012 - Suu Kyi accepts the Congressional Gold Medal in Washington, DC.
 She later meets with US President Barack Obama.

-November 19, 2012 - Meets with US President Obama at the lakeside villa where she spent years under house arrest.
+November 19, 2012 - Meets with Obama at the lakeside villa where she spent years under house arrest.
 Obama praises Suu Kyi for her courage and determination during his visit to Myanmar, the first visit by a sitting US president.

 March 10, 2013 - Wins re-election as opposition leader.